Multiple Chemical Sensitivity (MCS) is a complex condition. MCS can be difficult to explain and a challenge to understand.

-I react to other toxins as well but, when you look at the list above and really really think about where I’d come into contact with these things, you’ll soon realize that anywhere in the modern day world holds the potential to cause a reaction.
+From the list above it could be concluded that anywhere in the modern day world holds the potential to cause a reaction.

-The items listed above are the commercialized, chemical-based version (which is what most people use and this is why going anywhere in public can be hazardous).
+The items listed above are the commercialized, chemical-based versions.
+Many people use the chemical-based version which is why going anywhere in public can be hazardous.

 What Type of Reactions Do I Have?

 It was later determined that pesticide was the cause of my anaphylactic reaction (my Dad sprayed his porch with Raid the day before I went to his house for Thanksgiving).

 A few of the most common allergic-type reactions I have are: